 Install A Perimeter Fence

-A fence is a great barrier against intrusion so make sure you keep it well maintained.
-Fences should be 2.4 metres high to effectively keep out intruders.
-Check the physical condition of your fence regularly and look for any blind spots that aren’t lit or covered by security cameras.
+A fence is an excellent barrier against intrusion, so make sure you keep it well maintained.
+Fences should be 2.4 metres high to keep out intruders effectively.
+Check your fence’s physical condition regularly and look for any blind spots that aren’t lit or covered by security cameras.
 Add warning signs that highlight the presence of your other security features like cameras and alarms.

 Involve Your Workforce

-Whether you choose to hire guards or rely on smart security, a comprehensive strategy will help to prevent break-ins and minimise the threats to your building site.
-If you want to avoid the risk of theft when you decide on plant hire Nottingham or across the Midlands, why not get in touch with us today to discuss your options and get your free online quote.
+Whether you choose to hire guards, implement new security procedures or rely on smart security, a comprehensive strategy will help prevent break-ins and minimise the threats to your building site.
+If you decide you want to minimise the risk even further by not buying plant that you then have to secure between construction projects, you can hire plant equipment from AE Faulks for the time you need it.